Holocaust trains: Belgium

 After Germany invaded Belgium on 10 May 1940, all Jews were forced to register with the police as of 28 October 1940.
 The lists enabled Belgium to become the first country in occupied Western Europe to deport recently immigrating Jews.
 The implementation of the "Final Solution" in Belgium centred on the Mechelen transit camp (Malines) chosen because it was the hub of the Belgian National Railway system.
 The first convoy left Mechelen for extermination camps on 22 July 1942, although nearly 2,250 Jews had already been deported as forced laborers for Organisation Todt to Northern France.
 By October 1942, some 16,600 people had been deported in 17 convoys.
 At this time, deportations were temporarily halted until January 1943.
 Those deported in the first wave were not Belgian citizens, resulting from the intervention by Queen Elisabeth with the German authorities.
 In 1943, the deportations of Belgians resumed.

 In September, Jews with Belgian citizenship were deported for the first time.
 After the war, the collaborator Felix Lauterborn stated in his trial that 80 percent of arrests in Antwerp used information from paid informants.
 In total, 6,000 Jews were deported in 1943, with another 2,700 in 1944.
 Transports were halted by the deteriorating situation in occupied Belgium before the liberation.

-The percentages of Jews which were deported varied by location.
+The percentages of Jews who were deported varied by location.
 It was highest in Antwerp, with 67 percent deported, but lower in Brussels (37 percent), Liége (35 percent) and Charleroi (42 percent).
 The main destination for the convoys was Auschwitz concentration camp in occupied Poland.
 Smaller numbers were sent to Buchenwald and Ravensbrück concentration camps, as well as Vittel concentration camp in France.
 In total, 25,437 Jews were deported from Belgium.
 Only 1,207 of these survived the war.

 The only time during World War II that a Holocaust train carrying Jewish deportees from Western Europe was stopped by the underground happened on 19 April 1943, when the Transport No. 20 left Mechelen with 1,631 Jews, heading for Auschwitz.
 Soon after leaving Mechelen, the driver stopped the train after seeing an emergency red light, set by the Belgians.
-After a brief fire fight between the Nazi train guards and the three resistance members – equipped only with one pistol between them – the train started again.
+After a brief firefight between the Nazi train guards and the three resistance members – equipped only with one pistol between them – the train started again.
 Of the 233 people who attempted to escape, 26 were shot on the spot, 89 were recaptured, and 118 got away.